FarronF/limerick-council-meetings/meetings/2021/05/24-Virtual Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 22nd March 2021.md

 Development, dated 11th March, 2021, enclosing draft revision to the Limerick City

-and County Council Allocation Scheme.---
+and County Council Allocation Scheme.
+---
 10

 **Recommendation No. 1**